gphaser/.github/profile/README.md

 This is the Github repository for the University of Georgia Physics and Astronomy Education Research Group (G-PhAsER group).
 If you are a member of this group and need access, please email Dr. Nicholas Young.

 **Reminder:** No sensitive data is allowed to be uploaded to GitHub.
 This is a violation of our IRB and UGA policies.
 As a general rule, if your friend couldn't access the data for your project via a Google Search and/or without your UGA login information, it shouldn't be in this repo.
+To reduce this possiblity, please ensure that *.xlsx and *.csv are included in your .gitignore file.
+This will stop Github from trying to upload these files types, which are common ways we store our data.
+It is still your responsbility to ensure that you are not uploading anything you shouldn't here.
 <!--

 **Here are some ideas to get you started:**